openaddresses/batch/README.md

 This parameter will be populated automatically by the `deploy` cli and simply points the stack to use the correspondingly Docker image from ECR.

+#### MapboxToken

+A read-only Mapbox API token for displaying base maps underneath our address data.
+(Token should start with `pk.`)

+#### Bucket

+The bucket in which assets should be saved to.
+See the `S3 Assets` section of this document for more information

+#### Branch

+The branch with which weekly sources should be built from.
+When deployed into production this is generally `master`.
+When testing new features this can be any `openaddresses/openaddresses` branch.

+#### DatabaseType

+The AWS RDS database class that powers the backend.

+#### DatabasePassword

+The password to set on the backend database.
+Passed to the API via docker env vars

 #### SharedSecret

 API functions that are public currently do not require any auth at all.
 Internal functions however are protected